-In addition to his international organization experience, Mr. Diop, an economist by training who started his career in the banking sector before joining the IMF and later the World Bank, has extensive private sector experience.
-He has also held government positions, most notably the position of Minister of Economy and Finance of Senegal.
-Makhtar Diop played a key role in instituting important structural reforms aimed at laying a strong foundation for Senegal’s sustainable growth in the late 1980s.
+Mr. Diop brings to the post a deep level of experience and understanding of development challenges and a firm grasp of the public/private sector interface.
+His main priorities will be to mobilize investments in the poorest and most fragile countries and create the conditions for a resilient, inclusive, and sustainable recovery.
+In addition to his international organization experience, Mr. Diop, an economist by training who started his career in the banking industry before joining the IMF and later the World Bank, has extensive private sector experience.
+He has also held government positions, most notably as Minister of Economy and Finance of Senegal, where he played a key role in instituting structural reforms that helped build a strong foundation for Senegal’s growth in the late 1980s.

-In 2017, Makhtar Diop, a recognized opinion leader in the economic and social development field, was named one of the 100 most influential Africans in the world.
-In March 2015, he received the prestigious Regents’ Lectureship Award from the University of California, Berkeley.
+A recognized opinion leader in the economic and social development field, Makhtar Diop has been named one of the 100 most influential Africans in the world.
+In 2015, he received the prestigious Regents’ Lectureship Award from the University of California, Berkeley.

 Mr. Diop holds degrees in economics from the Universities of Warwick and Nottingham in England.